nasa/opera-sds-pcm/report/opera_validator/README.md

 If you're validating DISP-S1 products, you'll need to use the following additional arguments:

 - **`--processing_mode`**: Must be provided. "forward", "reprocessing", or "historical".
-- **`--frame`**: Highly recommended for historical processing mode.
-The frame number to validate.
-If this is not specified this tool will query for all CSLC bursts in CMR over the time period which can potentially take hours.
+- **`--frames_only`**: Highly recommended for historical processing mode.
+List of frame numbers to validate, comma separated.
+If not specified this tool will query for all CSLC bursts in CMR over the time period and generally will give you irrelevant result.
 - **`--validate_with_grq`**: Optional.
 Retrieve DISP-S1 products also from GRQ instead of CMR.
 This is useful when you've run a test without delivering DISP-S1 products to DAAC.

 * **Validate DISP-S1 forward processing by revision time.**